Federal Legislative History

 All federal legislation of a "general and permanent nature" which is currently in force is codified in the official U.S. Code (U.S.C.), which is published every six years with annual supplements.
 The current U.S.C. is available in the Law Library's Stevens Federal Area (Level 3), as well as online through the U.S. Government Publishing Office's GovInfo site, and the Office of the Law Revision Counsel.
-Unofficial, annotated versions of the current Code text are also available in the Federal Area, and online to the Law School community via the research databases Bloomberg Law, LexisNexis and Westlaw, and to the University community via Nexis Uni.
-Historical versions of the U.S. Code can be found at Documents Y 1.2/5; and online in GovInfo (1994 - present) and HeinOnline's U.S. Code library (1925 ed. - present).
+Unofficial, annotated versions of the current Code text are also available in the Federal Area, online to the Law School community via the research databases Bloomberg Law, LexisNexis and Westlaw, and to the University community via Nexis Uni.
+Historical versions of the U.S. Code can be found at Documents Y 1.2/5 (Level 1); and online in GovInfo (1994 - present) and HeinOnline's U.S. Code library (1925 ed. - present).

 The language of each Code section is based on the original act that created it and any later laws that amended it.
 To compile a complete legislative history for a current federal law, it is necessary to locate the documents related to both the creating act and any later amendments.
 To begin the process, it is helpful to locate as much as possible of the following information for each act:

 - its Public Law (or chapter) number;

 - its location in the U.S. Statutes at Large;

 - the number of the House or Senate bill that was enacted.